 What causes hair loss?

-• medical conditions (autoimmune disorders like alopecia, illness, scalp infection)
+- medical conditions (autoimmune disorders like alopecia, illness, scalp issues)

 If you’re concerned about how much hair you’re losing or notice a sudden change, talk to your doc!
 They can help you figure out what’s behind it and explore possible treatments.
 Hair loss is sometimes connected to other health issues, so it’s a good idea to rule out any potential underlying problems.